Unlock exclusive benefits and discounted prices as a Health Klinix member. Find out more.

 The tuberculosis vaccine, also called the BCG (Bacille Calmette Guerin) vaccine, doesn’t prevent you from developing TB, but it can reduce the risk of severe TB disease, such a TB meningitis (inflammation of the lining around the brain) and miliary TB (TB infection of the blood stream).

-A Tuberculosis Vaccination started from £107 per dose.
+A Tuberculosis Vaccination was £107 per dose, now £96.30.
 If you’re travelling then there will also be a Travel Consultation cost of £30 per person, however, if you’re not travelling then it’s only the vaccination cost you pay.

 Tuberculosis vaccine price